 Southern Union is committed to offering quality education for students that is affordable, accessible, equitable, and responsive to the diverse needs of its students.
-One way we meet this part of our mission is through offering courses that are accessible through our online and hybrid course offerings.
-Southern Union now offers 60 or more courses through distance education.
+One way we meet this part of our mission is through offering courses that are accessible through our online, hybrid, and virtual course offerings.
+Southern Union now offers 80 or more courses through distance education.

-Now that you have determined you are ready to begin, or continue, your educational journey through distance education, the steps to register for online or hybrid courses are the same as those for registering for our traditional courses.
+Now, if you have determined you are ready to begin, or continue, your educational journey through distance education, the steps to register for online or hybrid courses are the same as those for registering for our traditional courses.
 Click here to find the steps to follow for application and class registration.
-Through the online class schedule lookup utility, you can limit the courses to online or hybrid to find a listing of all online courses offered at Southern Union.
-Please note that ORI 111 (or CIS290C) Online Learning Basics (1 credit hour) is required as a co-requisite with your first online class taken at Southern Union.
+Through the Banner online class schedule lookup, you can limit the courses to online or hybrid to find a listing of all online courses offered at Southern Union.

 - Frequently Asked Question (FAQ's) about Distance Education